The county council has outlined a policy to dual the A43 between the junction with the A45 and the A14 within Northamptonshire.

 The A43 between Northampton and Kettering suffers from congestion hotspots, journey time delay and road safety issues due to vehicles trying to overtake.
 Through its key strategy document, the Northamptonshire Arc, the county council has outlined a policy to dual the A43 all the way between the A45 and the A14.
 Due to the scale of the scheme this will be achieved in phases.

-Improvements to the Round Spinney roundabout have already been completed resulting in increased capacity at this junction and improved traffic flow.
+Improvements to the Round Spinney roundabout (phase 1a) have already been completed resulting in increased capacity at this junction and improved traffic flow.

 Timeline of key events